Arranger • Composer • Copyist

 Now a regular orchestrator as well, Ian’s clients have included the City of Birmingham Symphony Orchestra and the BBC Philharmonic with notable projects including a Carl Davis silent movie competition and tributes to Bollywood legend RD Burman.
 The latter was also performed live on BBC Radio 2’s Friday Night Is Music Night and the BBC Asian Network.

-Also a skilful copyist, Ian is familiar with a range of computer programmes to produce clear, professionally presented scores.
-Printing and comb binding is included in the price to create secure, easy to use booklets, but other formats can be accommodated.
+Also a skilful copyist, Ian is very familiar with computer programmes to produce clear, professionally presented scores.

 Listen to some of Ian’s works in the music player above